-Even when pointing to the characteristics (or price) of your product, never assume that these “benefits” are a no brainer.
-Some plant personnel have told us in recent years that their biggest impediment to capital spending has to do with their current staff.
-One reader told us he would wait for his maintenance personnel to retire because they knew how to fix the current machinery and it wasn’t worth it to re-train them in the golden years of their careers.
-Whether you agree with this approach or not, it does warrant review; in a case like this, high tech functionality might not be the biggest selling point.
-Here are some things I’d recommend considering before you pound the pavement:
+Even when pointing to the characteristics (or price) of your products, never assume that these “benefits” are a no brainer.
+Some manufacturing plant personnel have told us in recent years that their biggest impediment to spending has to do with their current staff.
+One operations manager told us he would wait for his maintenance personnel to retire because they knew how to fix the current machinery and it wasn’t worth it to re-train them in the golden years of their careers.
+Whether you agree with this approach or not, in a case like this, high tech functionality might not be the biggest selling point.
+Likewise, here are some other points I’d recommend considering:

-Choose your words wisely: Everybody wants a deal, but nobody wants to buy a product that’s going to need constant maintenance.
+- Choose your words wisely: Everybody wants a deal, but nobody wants to buy a product that’s going to need constant maintenance and repair.
 If it’s inexpensive, lead with the WHY.
-Did your engineering team examine every option when it came to spec’ing?
-Did you iron out some overhead through Lean production or transportation changes?
-Did you reevaluate your supplier base?
-Much in the same way you would need to explain the WHY behind an expensive sticker price (high quality craftsmanship and materials, for example), the same can be said for the economical one.
+Did you iron out some overhead through a Lean warehouse or transportation changes?
+Did you reevaluate your supplier base or find a unique way of leveraging your relationship with a specific manufacturer?
+In contrast: If the sticker price were high, wouldn't you also feel obligated to explain why?

-Contextualize: Words like better and cheap can quickly lose their impact if there is no context to explain them.
-If your product is better – better than what?
-If it’s cheap, is it less expensive than the McDonald’s Dollar Menu or The 4 Seasons?
-They’re your words, but make them work for you by providing your customer with a clear understanding of what you actually mean.
+- Contextualize: Words like better and cheap can quickly lose their impact if there is no context to explain them.
+If the product in hand is better – well… better than what?
+If it’s cheap – compared to the McDonald’s Dollar Menu or The 4 Seasons?
+Make your words work for you by providing your customer with a clear understanding of what you actually mean.

-Hopefully you have better access to existing and potential customers than a sign on the side of a busy roadway.
-But even if you are standing right in front of them, or speaking to them from a glossy magazine advertisement – ultimately, you don’t want to lose a sale based on a customer secretly wondering whether there might be a catch.
+- Ultimately, you don’t want to lose a sale based on a customer secretly wondering whether there might be a catch.
 Sure I want a cheap breakfast, but if I have to reinvest my savings into a bottle of Pepto-Bismol, what’s the point?